Abhinay1997/Abhinay1997/README.md

 1. UniControlNet Pipeline: A unified controlnet pipeline that leverages a Mixture-of-Experts architecture and modulated zero conv layers to adapt controlnet conditioning using the same controlnet weights.
 Proposed by [Can Qin et al](https://canqin001.github.io/UniControl-Page/)

 and many more to come.

-Feel free to reach out to me to talk about AI/ML, Software Development!